 Bridges, culverts, dip crossings, or other structures must be installed so that water and in-stream sediment flow is not impeded.

-Culvert inlets shall have low plug potential, such as mitered/beveled inlets, wing walls, etc. installed where needed and where they can be maintained.
+Culvert inlets shall be designed and constructed to minimize the potential for blockages and ensure consistent water flow and reduced maintenance needs.
+Culvert inlets shall utilize designs such as mitered or beveled inlets, wing walls, flared end sections, or other debris-shedding configurations with low plug potential, based on site-specific conditions.
+Such conditions include calculated anticipated flow rates, potential debris loads, and accessibility for future maintenance.

 Culverts shall be installed at the base of the fill in line with and at the same grade and orientation as the natural channel to reduce plugging, overtopping and scour potential.

 Culverts shall be maintained to be clear of debris.

-Culverts shall be at a gradient and orientation that will not result in erosional scour at the outlet, and shall be in alignment with the stream channel.

 Culvert replacement projects shall repair any existing scour or headcutting actively eroding/discharging sediment.